mqtt2go/mqtt2go.github.io/README.md

 ## [Welcome to this initiative!](https://mqtt2go.github.io/convention/)

-A common convention for creating requirements for MQTT brokers and clients, as well as for platform providers, manufacturers of IoT devices and/or developers of end-user applications, to foster synergies between industries and within projects.
+A convention for joint requirements for MQTT brokers and clients, as well as for platform providers, manufacturers of IoT devices and/or developers of end-user applications, to foster synergies between industries and within projects.

 -----